mikiyam/nopasanada/_posts/2020-05-02-about-this-page.md

 ---
 layout: post
-title: about this page
+title: About This Page
-category: about
+category: About

 ---